aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

 -----------------------------------

 * In general, your sources' data model should match 100% with the AIMMS model and translate as such in the mappingfile.
 This means that every element that you put into your mappingfile, should on an individual level match with the paired AIMMS identifier type.
 For example: an array should go into an indexed parameter.
-* Following the aforementioned, make sure that your parameter in AIMMS is set to the parameter type to cooncide with the data as it will be mapped to AIMMS.
+* Following the aforementioned, make sure that your parameter in AIMMS is set to the parameter type to align with the data as it will be mapped to AIMMS.
-* Mind that no errors or warnings will be given if the "name=" element is written incorrectly - the data will simply not map in this case.
+* Mind that no errors or warnings will be given if the "name=" element is written incorrectly in a tag in your mappingfile - the data will simply not map in this case.
 * The order of rows and columns should always be aligned with the order of the indices of the parameter.
-* A common known error is "The maps-to attribute 'x' for node 'y' refers to an non-existing identifier".
+* A common known error is *"The maps-to attribute 'x' for node 'y' refers to an non-existing identifier"*.
 In this case it is helpful to check if you have written the "maps-to" element correctly, including a possible index.
-* Another commonly known error is "The dimension of the maps-to attribute x for node y does not coincide with the specified numbers of indices".
+* Another commonly known error is *"The dimension of the maps-to attribute x for node y does not coincide with the specified numbers of indices"*.
 In this case the most probable cause is that the element is referring to an AIMMS-identifier that should have at least one index defined but where no index can be found (like for an indexed parameter), where the index is not properly named in the mappingfile or where more indices are expected than defined (or the other way around).

 JSON mapping (importing data, one-dimensional identifier)